istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 * For option 2, uninstall using Helm:

 > Uninstalling this chart does not delete Istio's registered CRDs.
-Istio by design expects
+Istio, by design, expects
 > CRDs to leak into the Kubernetes environment.
 As CRDs contain all runtime configuration
-> data in custom resources the Istio designers feel it is better to explicitly delete this
+> data in custom resources the Istio designers consider better to explicitly delete this
-> configuration rather then unexpectedly lose it.
+> configuration rather then unexpectedly to lose it.

     {{< text bash >}}
     $ helm delete --purge istio-minimal